cbaoth/Fallout-TTW/Auto Item Collector/README.md

   * Alternatively define reasonable defaults e.g. former defaults, enabled only via new hotkeys (bare minimum, config should follow asap)
   * Also consider adding UI tools to manage the activator filters, or at least provide add the ini file to the documentation for manual editing
     * *Note that items harvested/collected from activators bypass the custom filters, e.g. `Brain Fungus` is not collected directly but added to the PC inventory by an Activator script, so the (current) way would be to remove or comment the various activators like `TTWBrainFungusActivator` from the `AIC Activator Filter.ini` file*
+* Check all TODO comments in script and ini files
+  * Some might be outdated, some might be important
 * Testing ... of various scenarios/settings (vs. only my defaults)
 * Check all PrintDs
   * Some might be useless, generally inconsistent in style, or even invalid causing crashes (old debugging/learning stuff)